Skip to content

 Contact USI

-Historic New Harmony will be hosting a free, monthly social gathering for local history lovers, Talking History, at the New Harmony Gallery of Contemporary Art in New Harmony, Indiana, on Thursday, March 21, 2024, at 10:00 a.m.
-You will also have the chance to see the gallery's current exhibition, Totality, on view now through April 20, 2024.
+Historic New Harmony is hosting a free social gathering for local history lovers, Talking History, at the New Harmony Working Men's Institute at 407 Tavern Street, New Harmony, Indiana, on Thursday, December 19, 2024, at 10:30 a.m.
+Central Time.

 The idea behind Talking History is to provide opportunities for people to meet to share and discuss historical topics of interest related to the town of New Harmony.
 Though each informal meeting will be guided by a pre-announced theme, participants are free to go "off script" and take the conversation in different directions.
 Historic New Harmony staff plan to share a variety of selected objects and other materials from the HNH collections to spark discussions.
 These items will relate to the monthly theme.